 rack all the way to the left or right corners of your dishwasher

 - Using the "Pots/Pans" , "Pot Scrubber", or "Sani Wash" cycle on your dishwasher heats the water on washes and cleans dishes better

 - Use "Light Wash" for few dishes and glassware on top rack only

-- "Light Wash" Requires Soap in ONLY the closeable or one of two cups
+- "Light Wash" requires soap in ONLY the closable cup of the two cups

 - Dishwashers having Dirt Sensing Sensors requires no rinsing to work

 - Some of these new sensored dishwashers will not operate properly if you rinse your dishes first.

 - Most new dishwashers since roughly 1998 Suggest NO RINSING in directions

 - A Maytag or "Jet Clean" cleans best with NO rinsing even with oven baked-on foods

 - If you have soft water, Use less soap to prevent etching on glassware